FAQ

 Should I add the apex domain or the www subdomain?

 Add the apex domain (example.com).
 Xpiry checks the certificate served on HTTPS, which on most setups covers both example.com and www.example.com via SAN entries.
-If you serve a totally different cert on a subdomain, add that as its own domain on the Pro or Agency plan.
+If you serve a totally different cert on a subdomain, add the subdomain as its own domain.
+Its base domain needs to be in your account too, and each one counts toward your plan's domain limit.

 Domain verification